supertypo/simply-kaspa-indexer/ENHANCED_INDEXER_FEATURES.md

 **Why it was needed**: Storing the full body of every Kaspa transaction is resource-intensive.
 Many applications only require specific subsets of transactions (e.g., Igra L2 rollup transactions, protocol-specific data).

 **How it works**: The indexer supports YAML-based filter configurations that define rules for which transactions should have their full bodies stored.
 Transactions not matching any rule are stored as ID-only stubs (minimal metadata).
+Matched transactions are tagged with protocol identifiers stored in a normalized `tag_providers` table for efficient querying.

+**See also**: [PROTOCOLS.md](PROTOCOLS.md) - Comprehensive registry of all known Kaspa L1 protocols with their identification patterns.

 ### CLI Arguments